- 9 crates of vehicle side panels that weigh 3 tons from Brazil to Detroit…

 How do you get from Bahia, Brazil, to Detroit?

-That’s because moving such heavy material 6,000 miles isn’t only about getting the right trucks and airplanes.
+That’s because moving such heavy material 6,000 miles isn’t only about getting the right trucks and airplanes

 It’s about planning.
 In Brazil, and wherever ICAT ships industrial materials around the world, the company maintains a close working relationship with the agents who follow their clients’ cargo through customs and who worry that every aspect of the process has been handled beforehand.
 The team cuts no corners; its preplanning is as extensive in detail as the shipment itself.

 It’s about packing.
-The cargo, travelling first by truck from Bahia to Sao Paulo in early August, could arrive dented, bent or creased if not packed properly.
+The cargo, traveling first by truck from Bahia to Sao Paulo in early August, could arrive dented, bent, or creased if not packed properly.
 That’s why ICAT repacked the panels using VCI paper (volatile chemical inhibitor) to protect the pieces from humidity and corrosion, desiccant bags to absorb moisture and maintain dryness, and then wrapped each piece with plastic to protect the panels from scratching and denting.
 Once the panel sets were secure, they were packed in heat-treated wood crates held together with 4-inch screws (nails can loosen during shipments).

 It’s about documentation.
 The panels could have arrived late or over budget if they had been held up at customs because of insufficient or inaccurate documentation.
 That’s not unusual for goods imported from Brazil where a number of government agencies oversee the shipment of goods in and out of the country.
-With ICAT Logistics DTW’s guidance, all the documentation was prepared and accepted.
+With ICAT Logistics Detroit’s guidance, all the documentation was prepared and accepted.

 It’s about timing.
 The manufacturer needed them by Monday, August 22 to fit into a production schedule.
-Thanks to proper planning, packing, documentation and oversight, the materials arrived safely on time and schedule.
+Thanks to proper planning, packing, documentation, and oversight, the materials arrived safely on time and schedule.